A Task-Centric Theory for Iterative Self-Improvement with Easy-to-Hard Curricula: Appendix: Experimental Details and Additional Discussions

-Our synthetic shortest path task allows control of the initialization reward \(V_{p_0}(\hat\theta_0)\) and \(V_{p_i}(\hat\theta_0)\) for \(i\in[L]\).
+\paragraph{Warm-up and Self-Improvement Finetuning Details.} Our synthetic shortest path task allows control of the initialization reward \(V_{p_0}(\hat\theta_0)\) and \(V_{p_i}(\hat\theta_0)\) for \(i\in[L]\).
 Note that, in our binary reward setting, \(V_p(\theta)\) corresponds to the (population) Pass@1 accuracy of the model \(\theta\) evaluated on questions drawn from \(p\).
 Across experiments, we obtain different initial Pass@1 accuracies (corresponding to different values of \(V_p(\theta)\)) by varying the initialization model via warm-up finetuning and by varying the task difficulty through selecting different subsets of the overall sample pool.

 Concretely, our warm-up datasets and the datasets used for self-improvement are sampled as disjoint subsets from the overall sample pool.
 Each warm-up dataset has a balanced composition across different \((N,\bar d,l)\) combinations, i.e., it contains equal numbers of samples for each \((N,\bar d,l)\).
 We warm up the pretrained base LLM using different warm-up datasets under different training configurations (learning rate and random seed) to obtain different initialization models.